sakusanpuwan/spring-boot/spring-REST-API.md

 ## HATEOAS
 Hypermedia as the Engine of Application State is a principle that enhances REST APIs by including hyperlinks in responses, allowing clients to dynamically discover other available actions.
+**HAL (Hypertext Application Language)** is a specific hypermedia format that follows HATEOAS principle and provides a standard way to represent resources with links.
 ```xml
 		<dependency>
 			<groupId>org.springframework.boot</groupId>